ehrpg/qstar/docs/character/character-creation.md

 A race is the cornerstone of every character - it's the foundation of your character.
-Not only does it influence Attributes and Skills, but also Talents, and most importantly roleplaying circumstances.
+Not only does it influence Attributes and Skills, but also Talents, and roleplaying circumstances.
 For example elves might be hostile towards dwarves, and vice versa.

 See [Races](/character/races) for a list of available races, or talk to your GM if the race you want to play is not on there.